reanabrethen/gettingFuncy/README.md

 * Create a variable named `x` and assign to it the value `3`.
 * Create a variable named `y` and assign to it the value `10`.
-* Create a variable called `z` and assign to it the value of `4`.
-* Create a variable called  `greeting` and  assign to it the string 'hello'.
+Reana* Create a variable called  `greeting` and  assign to it the string 'hello'.
 * Create a variable called  `firstName` and assign to it the string of your name.
 * Create a variable called  `callStatus` and assign to it the string 'ringing'.